- unsafe.Pointer

 // [ actual value ]

-So, an interface is a wrapper around a value + metadata.
+So the interface is a wrapper around the value + metadata.

 Example code (Go)